Learn about co-ops for collective liberation!

 We have nothing to lose but our chains.”

-CoFED’s Summer Co-op Academy (SCA) is a week-long education intensive designed with love for Black, Latinx, Indigenous, Asian and Pacific Islander youth who are working in co-ops and collectives to grow community health and wealth through food and land.
+Formerly known as CoFED’s Summer Co-op Academy (SCA), the Build, Unlearn, Decolonize (BUD) learning series is a 5-week virtual education intensive designed with love for Black, Latinx, Indigenous, Asian and Pacific Islander youth who are working in co-ops and collectives to grow community health and wealth through food and land.
 Cooperative economics have always been vital to our collective survival, especially for Black and Brown folks on this continent and around the world.
-And as folks who are building co-ops and collectives for your people, you deserve to be supported with resources and processes that feel both relevant and liberating.
-At the SCA, you'll learn more about the cooperative hxstory, politics, economics and practices necessary to create community-led solutions that address issues of food and land sovereignty, sustainability and social justice.
-We are committed to practicing a community of care that is trauma-informed, centers healing and inclusive of diverse needs.
-We'll hold space, build power and reconnect to the earth and our ancestors.
+COVID-19 and nation-wide fed-uprisings illustrate the need for your work to thrive.
+As folks who are building co-ops and collectives to transform the food we eat, how we grow it, how we share it & how we give it back to the earth - you deserve to be supported with resources and processes that feel both relevant and liberating.
+At BUD, you'll learn more about the cooperative hxstory, politics, economics and practices necessary to create community-led solutions that address issues of food and land sovereignty, sustainability, and collective liberation.
+We are committed to practicing a community of care that is trauma-informed, centers healing, and inclusive of diverse needs.
+We'll hold space, build power, and reconnect to the earth (even virtually) and our ancestors.

-Here's a snapshot of one day at the Summer Co-op Academy:
+Here's a snapshot of one week of BUD:

-As an SCA participant, you'll join a dynamic cohort of 7-10 cooperative and collective teams from across the US and Canada -- and a powerful community of peers.
-Summer Co-op Academy alumni belong to many different cooperatives and collectives, from immigrant-owned farms and herbal wellness centers to grocery stores, cafes and community gardens.
-We hope you'll take the connections, experiences, and tools you'll gain at Summer Co-op Academy back to your people, wherever your truth and vision lead you.
+As a BUD participant, you'll join a dynamic cohort of 20 - 30 cooperative and collective teams from across the US (we’re open to international communities as well) -- and a powerful community of peers.
+Our beloved alumni belong to many different cooperatives and collectives, from immigrant-owned farms and herbal wellness centers to grocery stores, cafes, and community gardens.
+Though your experience will be under a new name, the network possibilities in BUD are vast.
+We hope you'll take the connections, experiences, and tools you'll gain at BUD back to your roots, wherever your truth and vision lead you.

-Come throw down for liberation with us and apply to Summer Co-op Academy today!
+Come throw down for liberation with us and apply to Build, Unlearn, Decolonize today!
 Full and partial scholarships are available, and no one will be turned away due to lack of funds.

 We accept applications from teams of 2-3 people.
 You should apply if:

-- 2-3 members of the project can attend the full program from June 17-23
+- 2-3 members of the project can attend the full program from September 14 - October 19, 2020 (5 weeks - max.
+3 hours virtually facilitated time per week)

-- Participating team members are age 30 or under; folks under 18 are able to attend with a waiver
+- You and your team members are age 30 or under; folks under 18 are able to attend with a waiver

-- Participating team members identify as Black, Brown, Indigenous or PoC (person of color, explicitly including folks of African, Latinx, Asian and/or Pacific Islander heritage)
+- You and your team members identify as Black, Brown, Indigenous or PoC (person of color, explicitly including folks of African, Latinx, Asian and/or Pacific Islander heritage).
+We strongly encourage Queer, Trans, and working-class cooperators to apply!

 Cost of Registration & Scholarships